-Guiung Fincipies We are a community of bold We are a community of We are a community of Global Scholarship open-hearted Faith Citizens and Neighbors Where students enthusiastically Where Christian Where students view the world strive to become courageous, traditions are celebrated as a welcoming and beckoning lifelong learners, critical thinkers, and the commandment to place, full of mystery, wonder, effective problem solvers, and Love God and Your surprise, and unforgettable persuasive communicators.
-They Neighbor as Yourself is memories.
-Our students will will be well-versed in the not only a paramount strive to attain fluency in an humanities as well as math and virtue, but an ethical additional world language, to science, and they will understand commitment in the way experience other countries that the best learning often takes we lead our lives.
-We are firsthand, and to willingly attend place beyond the classroom walls. a school that challenges a school where learning about We will send forth highly educated our students to uncover the world is viewed as a core men and women who have and expand their unique value.
-We will send forth developed a passion for knowledge, gifts.
-We will send forth intrepid men and women who truth, and justice.
-Our students will men and women who will are comfortable in diverse be highly curious, creative, wisely devote themselves cultural and geographical motivated, adaptable, and to faithful living, settings, and engaged in persistent, and will understand that courageous leadership, humanity's rich traditions and asking the right questions is at the and compassionate histories and discoveries.
-They heart of lifelong learning.
-They will service, while anchored will believe that respect, be health-cognizant, emotionally in an ethical commitment integrity, responsibility, and intelligent, openly generous, deeply toward others throughout service are virtues toward which humble, visibly trustworthy, and their life's journey. all should strive, not only in our profoundly honest.
-They will strive communities, but also around to be able leaders who are the world. community oriented.
+We are a community of bold Scholarship ...

+Where students enthusiastically strive to become courageous, lifelong learners, critical thinkers, effective problem solvers, and persuasive communicators.
+They will be well-versed in the humanities as well as math and science, and they will understand that the best learning often takes place beyond the classroom walls.
+We will send forth highly educated men and women who have developed a passion for knowledge, truth, and justice.
+Our students will be highly curious, creative, motivated, adaptable, and persistent, and will understand that asking the right questions is at the heart of lifelong learning.
+They will be health-cognizant, emotionally intelligent, openly generous, deeply humble, visibly trustworthy, and profoundly honest.
+They will strive to be able leaders who are community oriented.